rancher/barn/Rodeos/NeuVector/content/step-09.md

   --create-namespace
 ```

-Wait until the WordPress Pods are up and running
+Wait until the WordPress Pods are up and running.
+This can often take upwards of 2 minutes.

 ```ctr:Kubernetes01
 kubectl get pods -n wordpress